terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/networking_port_v2.md

     addresses that can be active on this port.
 The structure is described below.

-* `all_fixed_ips` - The collection of Fixed IP addresses on the port in the order returned by the Network v2 API.
+* `all_fixed_ips` - The collection of Fixed IP addresses and subnet IDs on the port in the order returned by the Network v2 API.

 * `all_security_group_ids` - The set of security group IDs applied on the port.